nju-websoft/FlowGen/README.md

 This dataset is primarily designed for flowchart parsing and flowchart question answering (flowchart QA) research, while also supporting MLLMs training and test graph-based reasoning tasks.

 ### 📥 Download and Local Setup
-1. Download the FlowGen dataset from Hugging Face: [FlowGen](https://huggingface.co/datasets/Sorrystopper/FlowGen).
+1. Download the FlowGen dataset from Hugging Face: [FlowGen](https://huggingface.co/datasets/Anonymous112233/FlowGen).
 2. Place the downloaded dataset into a local folder named `Dataset`.
-In this folder, we provide six preprocessed open-source JSON datasets for flowchart parsing.
+In this folder, we provide six preprocessed public datasets in JSON format for flowchart parsing.
 You can process our FlowGen dataset in the same JSON format.
 3. For convenience, pre-processing scripts are provided in [./Dataset-JSON](./Dataset-JSON/) to convert training and test samples into JSON format with specified task prompts.
    - You can run these scripts to generate JSON files that ready for training or evaluation.